 For more information on remedies for breaches of privacy, see the resource in this series entitled "Remedies for discrimination and privacy violations in the workplace."
 Much of that information is also applicable in the educational context.
 6. What protection do I have against discrimination and harassment at school?

+7. What should I do if I experience discrimination at school?
 Under human rights law, you are protected from HIV-related discrimination and harassment (which is considered a form of discrimination) at school.
 Human rights codes apply to both governments and the private sector.
 This means educational institutions are covered.